What's next as House committees launch impeachment probes

 If the House votes to approve charges against Trump, the Republican-led Senate would then hold a trial.

 Some Senate Republicans have expressed concerns about Trump's interactions with Ukraine, but there are few signs that there would be enough discontent to convict the president, who still has strong support in the GOP ranks.
 If Trump were impeached, it would take a two-thirds vote in the Senate to convict him and remove him from office.
-A memorandum from Senate Republicans circulated over the weekend acknowledged it would be hard for McConnell to block an impeachment trial, but he could deflect any House-approved impeachment articles to a committee.
+A memorandum from Senate Republicans circulated over the weekend acknowledged it would be hard for Senate Majority Leader Mitch McConnell of Kentucky to block an impeachment trial, but he could deflect any House-approved impeachment articles to a committee.

 The chairman of the Senate Intelligence Committee, Sen. Richard Burr, R-N.C., has said his committee will investigate the Ukraine matter but "don't expect us to move at light speed — that will probably happen in the House."